 Film Studies – A Level

-Students find Film Studies a stimulating course which sits very well with (and complements) a wide range of other subjects.
-Progression onto Film, Media, Photography and Art courses is common, as well as to Cultural Studies and Social Science courses at higher education level.
-The analytical, research, ICT and creative skills developed on this course will help to prepare you for university study or employment.
+Students find Film Studies a stimulating course which complements a wide range of other subjects.
+Progression onto film, media, photography and art courses is common, as well as to cultural studies and social science courses at higher education level.
+The analytical, research, IT and creative skills developed on this course will help to prepare you for university study or employment.